TheAwesomeShaz/SickAssCharacterController/README.md

 - Currently the same stuff as Ledge and Climbing

 ### Todo
-- Transfer the whole system into a State Machine Pattern
+- Transfer the whole system into a State Machine Pattern (DONE)
-- Make the Animations for Movement Work Fluidly
+- Make the Animations for Movement Work Fluidly (DONE)
-- Make the Parkour actions into Different states
+- Make the Parkour actions into Different states (DONE)
-- Add a FALLING state that is currently missing here
+- Add a FALLING state that is currently missing here (DONE)
-- Remove ALL BOOLS if possible
+- Remove ALL BOOLS if possible (Almost one)

 ### Note
-- Do not STOP
+- Do not STOP (well...)